 - Saving money is relatively easy.
-Supermarkets like Lidl and Norma usually have prices that are lower than others. - o In most of the supermarkets in Germany, there is a section of discount products. - Eating Halal food.
-There is a supermarket in the city centre that offer it (Remaneger Markthalle). - All bottles, which can be recycled, have a tax called Pfand.
+Supermarkets like Lidl and Norma usually have prices that are lower than others. - In most of the supermarkets in Germany, there is a section of discount products. - Eating Halal food.
+There is a supermarket in the city centre that offer it (Remaneger Markthalle). - All bottles which can be recycled, have a tax called Pfand.
 It usually varies from 8 cents to 25 cents depending on the type of bottle.
-This tax will be returned to you if you return the bottle to the supermarket. - Supermarkets don't open on Sundays.
-Consider this when planning your shopping day. - There are many vegetarian options.
-For a country known for their "Wurst", being vegetarian is very easy, as you can find fake meat options at any supermarket.

-- Germany is a cultural food hub.
+This tax will be returned to you if you return the bottle to the supermarket. - Supermarkets don't open on Sundays and the opening hours on Saturdays are usually earlier than during the week.
+The average time of closing in Remagen is 8 p.m. or 9 pm.
+More information about this can also be found on Google Maps. - There are many vegetarian options.
+For a country known for their "Wurst", being vegetarian is very easy, as you can find fake meat options at any supermarket. - Germany is a cultural food hub.
 There are many different ethnicities living in Germany and therefore many food options.
 You will be able to try German food, as well food from other countries.